 This topic describes how to configure HTTP Strict Transport Security (HSTS).
-After HSTS is configured, a client can establish only HTTPS connections to Dynamic Route for CDN (DCDN ).
+After HSTS is enabled, a client, such as a browser, can establish only HTTPS connections to Dynamic Route for CDN (DCDN).
 This reduces interception risks when you access web pages for the first time.

-When HTTPS is enabled for your website, all HTTP requests destined for the website are redirected to the HTTPS version of the website based on the 301 or 302 errors regardless of whether you enter an HTTP URL in the address bar of the browser or directly click an HTTP URL.
-During the redirection process, the request and response messages may be hijacked and consequently the redirected requests cannot be sent to the server.
+If HTTPS is enabled for your website, HTTP requests destined for the website are redirected to the HTTPS version of the website based on the 301 or 302 status code.
+This occurs if you enter HTTP URLs in the address bars of browsers or click HTTP URLs.
+During the redirect process, the request and response messages may be intercepted.
+Consequently, the redirected requests cannot be sent to the servers.
 HSTS is introduced to resolve this issue.

 Strict-Transport-Security: max-age=expireTime [; includeSubDomains] [; preload].
 The following table describes the parameters in the header.

-- Before HSTS takes effect, the first HTTP request is redirected to the HTTPS version of the web page based on the 301 or 302 error.
+- Before HSTS takes effect, the first HTTP request is redirected to the HTTPS version of the web page based on the 301 or 302 status code.

-- The HSTS response header takes effect on the responses to HTTPS requests but not on the responses to HTTP requests.
+- The HSTS response header takes effect on the responses to HTTPS requests.
+The header does not take effect on the responses to HTTP requests.

 - HSTS takes effect only on domain names.
 It does not take effect on IP addresses.